-Targeted epigenetic editing of the MBP gene influences the differentiation capacity of human iPSCderived oligodendrocytes and human oligodendroglioma cells
+Targeted epigenetic editing of the MBP gene influences the differentiation capacity of human oligodendroglioma cells and human iPSC-derived oligodendrocytes

-As we discussed elaborately in our recently published perspective (31), most EWAS observations remain correlational, making it difficult to infer a cause-effect relationship.
-In the last couple of years, epigenetic editing, i.e., altering the epigenome by directing e.g. DNA methylation at a specific site, has grown as a powerful tool to further study the role of epigenetics in health and disease, especially in view of addressing causality.
-Hence, we applied CRISPR-dCas9-based epigenetic editing to investigate potential cause-and-effect relationships for epigenetic alterations of MBP regarding oligodendrocyte differentiation.
-A sgRNA was designed to target the promotor region of MBP and cloned into CRISPRdCas9-DNMT3a or CRISPR-dCas9-TET1 vectors, to respectively methylate or demethylate the CpG sites within the MBP promotor region.
+As we discussed elaborately in our recently published perspective [25], most EWAS observations remain correlational, making it difficult to infer a cause-effect relationship.
+In the last couple of years, epigenetic editing, i.e., altering the epigenome by directing, e.g., DNA methylation at a specific site, has grown as a powerful tool to further study the role of epigenetics in health and disease, especially in view of addressing causality.
+Hence, we applied CRISPR-dCas9based epigenetic editing to investigate potential causeand-effect relationships for epigenetic alterations of MBP regarding oligodendrocyte differentiation.
+A sgRNA was designed to target the promotor region of MBP and cloned into CRISPR-dCas9-DNMT3a or CRISPR-dCas9-TET1 vectors, to, respectively, methylate or demethylate the CpG sites within the MBP promotor region.
 As the off-target effects, due to unspecific binding of the sgRNAs, still remain an ongoing challenge in the field of epigenetic editing, we used an online tool to predict possible off-target site of our sgRNA.
-All the predicted off-target sites were located in non-coding genomic regions of the DNA (Supplementary Table S5).
-We then explored the impact of epigenetic editing on human iPSC-derived oligodendrocyte differentiation.
-As MBP is a solid marker for mature oligodendrocytes, we performed immunostaining for MBP to observe the effects on the protein level, as well as to visualise and assess the cellular morphology (Fig. 6a, b).
-Cells transfected with an active TET1 construct targeting the MBP promotor showed increased MBP protein expression (as determined by the MBP-positive area per transfected cell).
-Human iPSC-derived oligodendrocytes that were transfected with the DNMT3a construct to methylate the MBP promotor showed a tendency towards decreased MBP expression.
-To evaluate the differentiation capacity of the transfected cells, we furthermore performed a Sholl analysis (Fig. 6c-f).
-Analysis of the ending radius (Fig. 6d), the sum of intersections (Fig. 6e) and the average number of intersections per Sholl ring (Fig. 6f) all showed that modulation of the MBP promotor methylation status influences cellular differentiation.
-Interestingly, we observe an overall more pronounced effect in the TET1-mediated demethylation experiments compared to DNMT3a-driven targeted methylation.
-In line, we observed a trend towards lower methylation levels and higher expression levels of MBP after targeted demethylation (Fig. 6g-h).
-Next to the low statistical power, our heterogeneous bulk cultures consisted of both transfected as well as untransfected cells, leaving our expression and methylation results confounded by the background noise of unmodified cells.
-Off note, the functional readouts, which were based on transfected cells only, showed strong and significant results after epigenetic editing of MBP (Fig. 6a-f).
-To validate our findings, we also transfected a human oligodendroglioma cell line with the epigenetic editing vectors (Fig. 6i).
-Similar effects were observed as to iPSC-derived oligodendrocytes, both in terms of cellular complexity (Fig. 6j) and MBP fluorescence area (Fig. 6k) of the transfected cells.
-Altogether, these results show that by altering the methylation profile of the MBP gene, it is possible to influence the differentiation capacity of human oligodendrocytes.
+All the predicted off-target sites were located in non-coding genomic regions of the DNA (Supplementary Information S5).

+We transfected a human oligodendroglioma (HOG) cell line with the epigenetic editing vectors (Fig. 6a).
+We observed an increased cellular complexity and MBP fluorescence area in cells transfected with the TET1 construct, and decreased MBP area in DNMT3a-transfected cells, suggesting an important role of MBP methylation on cellular differentiation (Fig. 6b, c).
+As the HOG cell line is not fully representative of human oligodendrocytes, we also explored the impact of epigenetic editing on human iPSC-derived oligodendrocytes.
+Similar to the HOG cells, iPSC-derived oligodendrocytes transfected with an active TET1 construct targeting the MBP promotor showed increased MBP protein expression (as determined by the MBP-positive area per transfected cell) (Fig. 7a, b).
+Human iPSC-derived oligodendrocytes that were transfected with the DNMT3a construct to methylate the MBP promotor showed a tendency towards decreased MBP expression (Fig. 7a, b).
+To evaluate the differentiation capacity of the transfected cells, we furthermore performed a Sholl analysis (Fig. 7c-f).
+Analysis of the ending radius (Fig. 7d), the sum of intersections (Fig. 7e) and the average number of intersections per Sholl ring (Fig. 7f) all showed that modulation of the MBP promotor methylation status influences cellular differentiation.
+Furthermore, as increased MBP protein expression and oligodendrocyte differentiation does not necessarily mean increased myelination, we also performed a myelination assay using neuron-free 3D microfibers (Fig. 7g).
+We also observed increased length of the process extensions covering the microfibers in the region. b, c OPCs within the promoter region of MBP show a hypermethylated profile compared to OPCs isolated from the NAWM (n=4-5, two-way ANOVA with Šídák's multiple comparisons test for b and Wilcoxon test for c).
+Data are represented as mean ± SEM, p < 0.05 catalytical inactive DNMT3a or TET1 were used as control. a-c Representative images and quantification (complexity and MBP fluorescence area) of transfected human oligodendroglioma cells show an impact of epigenetic editing on cellular behaviour (n=6, unpaired t test).
+Data are represented as mean ± SEM, p < 0.05, p < 0.01